ArtrixTech/DynaGammy/README.md

 # Gammy

 Adjusts pixel brightness based on screen contents.
 It dims the screen if it's too bright (according to user settings) and viceversa.
-Works on Windows and Linux.

 ## Installation